oebelus/my_notes/public/docs/Blockchain Fundamentals.md

     - Stores the entire blockchain ledger containing all transaction history since inception.
     - Require a large amount of memory.
   - _Pruned full nodes_
-    - Download and verify the full blockchain but delete older blocks once they reach a memory limit -> ~={cyan}Pruning=~.
+    - Download and verify the full blockchain but delete older blocks once they reach a memory limit -> Pruning.
     - Retain only the most recent transactions and essential data to reduce storage needs.
       - If the size limit is 1 GB, it will hold the most recent gigabyte of transactions.
     - Blocks aren't fully deleted since their metadata and sequence remain.